 - Catchphrase: Has several.
 But the biggest and most well known has to be "That's my one per list".

-- Nice Guy: Much as he loves protraying himself as the Jerkass.
-He always ends modern videos by a sincere message about loving yourself, and that he adores his viewers.
+- Nice Guy: Much as he loves portraying himself as the Jerkass of the group, you can always tell he's pretending, and he always ends modern videos with a sincere message about loving yourself, and that he adores his viewers.

 - Baldof Awesome:

 - Sign Off Catch Phrase: "As always, I've been Jules, you can follow me on (plugs current projects here), you've been awesome, never forget that, and I'll speak to you soon.
 'Bye."

 - Suddenly SHOUTING!!: He can have his moments.

 - Sarcasm Mode: Probably one of the most sarcastic members of the team.

 A filmmaker and part-time wrestler himself, Adam Pacitti became the first ever WhatCulture champion and generally Adam Blampied's sidekick outside of their competition.
 He is the first GM of WCPW.
 He later lost his position to Martin Kirby.